Acropolis Museum: The Home of the Gods

 In the museum’s last gallery, you’ll see relics from the Artemis Brauronia sanctuary, Greek and Roman votive items, and more, all dating from the Classical, Hellenistic, and Roman periods.
-The Acropolis Museum will leave you speechless.
+The

-Opening Hours of the Acropolis Museum
+Opening Hours of the

 Aside from Mondays and Fridays (which are closed), the museum is open daily from 8.00 am to 8.00 pm throughout the summer months.
 In the winter, the museum’s hours are a little different; it opens at 9.00 am and closes at 5:00 pm, except on Fridays when it stays open until 10.00 pm and on weekends when it stays open until 8.00 pm.
 The museum shuts half an hour before the latest entry time.

 The museum’s stores, restaurant, and café are all open to the public for free.

 Don’t forget about the baggage check system and cloakroom, where you must deposit any bags or parcels that you bring into the museum’s main area.
 Because of this, it is a good idea to carry light while visiting a museum.